You are here

 U.S. Department of State Consular Information

-In general, the Consular Information Sheets do not give advice.
+In general, these pages do not give advice.
 Instead, they describe conditions so travelers can make informed decisions.
-In some dangerous situations, however, the Department of State recommends that Americans defer travel to a country.
-In such a case, a Travel Warning is issued for the country in addition to its Consular Information Sheet.
-The UMD Study Abroad office reviews State Department Travel Warnings before departure of all UMD study abroad programs.
+In some dangerous situations, the Department of State recommends that Americans defer travel to a country.
+In such a case, a Travel Advisory Level of 3 or 4 will be given for a country or specific region within a country.
+University policy requires that students traveling to countries or regions designated with a Travel Advisory of level 3 or 4 obtain International Travel Risk Assessment and Advisory Committee (ITRAAC) approval.

 Are you aware of your foreign country’s laws?